 Williams, who was never very active in sports, says skiing gave him “a new lease on life.”

-"I can't begin to tell you what a difference it has made in my life," says Williams, who skied an average of 29 days in 2008, seven hours a day.
-"The sense of freedom is incredible."
+“I can’t begin to tell you what a difference it has made in my life,” says Williams, who hits the slopes as often as possible.
+“The sense of freedom is incredible.”

 Linda Small, also a member of NEHSA, was 17-years-old when she was injured in 1973.
-The van she was a passenger in lost control and tumbled down an embankment.
-She was thrown from the vehicle, the door landing on her back, crushing her T11 and T12 vertebra leaving her paralyzed from the waist down.
+She was thrown from a vehicle, crushing her T11 and T12 vertebra leaving her paralyzed from the waist down.
 Small wore a back brace for six years and in 1979 had a spinal fusion using a rib to fuse T10 through L2.

 Now a mono-skier, Small never thought she would be able to ski on her own.
 “It makes you feel like you’re flying, open and free,” says Small.
 “I may need help getting into the equipment, but once I’m ready, I’m just like everyone else, and don’t feel disabled.
 When you think about it, most sports can be adapted for the disabled in order for us to be involved with our family and friends.
 There are challenges for the able-bodied as well as the disabled.”

 Luge is another sport for recreational athletes to try.
 In a luge sled, the participant reclines face up and has his or her legs between the runners.